BHoM/documentation/docs/DevOps/Branching-Strategy.md

 Additionally, separating the `main` Beta branch from the `develop` Alpha branch allows us to patch the Beta for critical bugs during a milestone of development, enabling the release of curated, up to standard code that resolves a specific bug without also deploying code which may be under ongoing development.

 All Pull Requests for Beta repositories should aim to merge into the `develop` branch unless authorised by DevOps to merge into the `main` branch to perform a Beta Patch.

+When creating a new branch for the addition of code to a Beta repository, you should branch from the branch where the code aims to end up.
+For example, if you are developing a new feature which will merge into the `develop` branch, then you must branch from an up to date version of the `develop` branch.
+However, if you are providing a bug fix for a Beta Patch, which aims to merge directly into the `main` branch, then you must branch from an up to date version of the `main` branch.

 ## Branch Protections